Mormon president thanks members for following COVID guidance

 The conference is taking place again without full attendance due to the pandemic, but for the first time in two years leaders were back at the faith’s 20,000-seat conference center with several hundred people watching in person.
 The church’s well-known choir, the Tabernacle Choir at Temple Square, was also back in person to sing between speeches.

-Leaders delivered speeches at the previous three conferences inside a different, smaller building at church headquarters in Salt Lake City with no choir and no attendees.
+Leaders spoke at the previous three conferences inside a smaller building at church headquarters in Salt Lake City, with no choir and no attendees.
 Those conferences were the first to take place without full attendance in more than 70 years.

-Most members of the Utah-based faith known widely as the Mormon church are watching speeches during the two-day conference on TVs, computers and tablets from their homes around the world.
-Before the pandemic, the two-day conference would bring about 100,000 people to the church’s headquarters to listen to five sessions over two days.
+Most members of the faith known widely as the Mormon church are watching speeches during the two-day conference on TVs, computers and tablets from their homes around the world.
+Before the pandemic, the event would bring about 100,000 people to the church’s headquarters to listen to five sessions over two days.

 The church push for people to get vaccinated has divided the faith, similar to larger society.
 Members who support the stance say they fear that some Latter-day Saints who refuse to get vaccinated are allowing their political views to supersede their loyalty to a faith that largely prioritizes unity and obedience.
 Other church members are upset that their leaders aren’t letting them exercise their own personal decision-making about vaccines and masks.